UnickSoft/graphonline/README.md

 1. If you see page but css is not loaded.
 Maybe your web server does not support gzip encoding.
 You can try change FORCE_DISABLE_GZIP field from **false** to **true**.
 (It is placed in file /lib/ExtraPacker/ExtraPacker.php).

+# Create JS algorithms without setting Web Server

+You can open HTML file in browser to run your algorithm.
+Read more here sandbox/README.md.

 # 3th-party

 1. Micron (http://zmicron.itkd.ru/) is our engine.